ArjenKorevaar/openhab2-addons-binary/README.md

 # OpenHAB2 OpenTherm Gateway binary
 Binaries for the OpenTherm Gateway binding for OpenHAB2

 This binding is still under development.
-For more info and sources, please see [https://github.com/ArjenKorevaar/openhab2-addons](https://github.com/ArjenKorevaar/openhab2-addons/tree/master/addons/binding/org.openhab.binding.openthermgateway)
+For more info, please see [https://community.openhab.org/t/39160](https://community.openhab.org/t/39160)

 ## Instructions